 RECOMMENDED: Our complete guide to Halloween in Chicago

-The best haunted attractions in Chicago
+Best haunted houses in Chicago

 Zombie Army Productions' flagship haunted house sits 50 minutes southwest of Chicago, but serious thrill seekers will want to make the trip.
-Visitors enter the fictitious Statesville Prison where they traverse 23 different cells filled with rioting prisoners before dodging zombies in the City of the Dead.
-It's a visceral experience that's not for the faint of heart or anyone younger than 10.
+Visitors enter the fictitious Statesville Prison, where they traverse 23 different cells filled with rioting prisoners.
+Once you've made it through the prison, you'll enter a series of caves and mine shafts filled with zombies in the City of the Dead attraction.
+It's a visceral experience that's not for anyone younger than 10.